lusis/vogeler/README.md

 The rest of the modules appear to be standard in 2.7 (json and such).
 In cases where 2.6 doesn't natively support a module, I've required it in setup (anyjson, pyyaml)

+Now just do a:

+	pip install vogeler

+And you should have it installed.

+The design docs and plugins will be installed to /tmp/vogeler/.
+Move those to a permanent location somewhere you feel comfortable.

 Setup
 -----